 Part 1 – What Is My Company Really Worth?

-Blue River Financial Group announces the launch of a 4-part educational series: “Straight Talk to Owners About Business Valuations” written by Managing Partner William Loftis.
+Blue River Financial Group announces the launch of the educational series: “Straight Talk to Owners About Business Valuations” written by Managing Partner William Loftis.
 Our goal is to help middle market business owners and their advisors understand the importance of embracing realistic valuation expectations before entering the transaction arena.
 The series presents the approaches, methods, and techniques middle market buyers and their lenders employ when setting prices on the companies they acquire.

 What is My Company Really Worth?